stimms/Blog/blog/source/_posts/stop-with-the-error-codes-already.md

 or

-## An error hasoccurred: the server is currently unresponsive â€“ we're working on a fix and will be back shortly
+## An error hasoccurred: the server is currently unresponsive "“ we're working on a fix and will be back shortly

 Gosh, I sure like that second one.
 Even more than that error I would like to see something which will tell me how I can fix the problem, if it is indeed something I can fix.
 As an example I have an application which reads excel files and loads them into a database.
 I would say that 30% of the time when I run it there is a failure because I've still got the excel file open.
 Instead of crashing or showing anunintelligibleerror message I show